Are you struggling to make it work? Here are twelve tips that helped us manage.

 Have no fear!

 By combining my knowledge from blogging, being a housewife and a few bits and pieces I learned during our last big pandemic, I want to talk you through some tips and tricks to help you feel more on top of it all.
 Whether clutter is making you feel more frazzled or you worry about picking up those nasties, I hope these tips and tricks will help.

 1. Wipe Down Often

 First and foremost, please, please wipe your desk and your keyboard often.
 Obviously, you can use a surface cleaner for your desk, but use an antibacterial wipe for your keyboard.
 You don’t need to go crazy, before you clock off for lunch and after you’ve shut down at the end of the day will be plenty.
 Look for a quality surface cleaner that kills the big, harmful nasties like E.Coli and MRSA.
 If it can attack the major bugs, it will probably do well with Coronavirus, too.
 Natural cleaning may work fine, but personally, I’m not taking any chances.

 2. Wash & Moisturize Your Hands (Reasonably) Often

 If you visit the bathroom, before and after you eat lunch or make coffee and if you go outside for any reason.
-Use comfortably hot water and some soap and make sure you wash for at least 20 seconds.
-Pat them dry and apply a dot of moisturizer.
-All of this additional hand-washing will dry out your paws, so make sure you treat them to a a nourishing hand cream.
+Use comfortably hot water and some soap, and make sure you wash for at least 20 seconds.
+Pat them dry and apply a dot of moisturiser.
+All of this additional hand-washing will dry out your paws, so make sure you treat them to a nourishing hand cream.
 Some people do get too worked up and handwash almost religiously.
-If your hands are red or feeling sore and itchy, be sure to dial back just a little bit.
-Taking precautions is one thing, but we can easily go in excess.
+If your hands are red or feel sore and itchy, dial back just a little bit.
+Taking precautions is one thing, but we can easily go into excess.
 Unfortunately, cracked skin is just another way for the virus to get in, so go careful.

 3. Don’t Be Tempted To Work During Lunch